The 30 Best Heist Movies Of All Time

 While "Touch Of Evil" is often held up as the final flourish of the classic film noir era, "Odds Against Tomorrow," released a year later, is noir through and through — and an excellent heist movie to boot.
 Like "Dead Presidents" it spends the majority of its runtime familiarizing the audience with the main players: the smooth but struggling jazz musician Harry Belafonte, hugely in debt to a local gangster, and the bitter racist Robert Ryan, emasculated by his wife and desperately trying to regain some form of independence.
 They loathe each other on sight, and Ed Begley's genial ringleader has his hands full trying to keep them from killing each other before the robbery even begins.

 The plan itself is beautifully simple but ultimately undone by dumb luck.
 It's almost over before it even begins, with the hostilities between Belafonte and Ryan boiling over right from the start.
 Everyone is firing on all cylinders here, giving muscular, raw performances, but Ryan in particular is just incredible, managing to elicit pity, if not outright sympathy.
 As loathsome as he gets, you get the impression that he hates himself even more than everyone else does.
 The ending rivals "White Heat" in its incendiary nature, ensuring the film noir age went out with a bang.
-That final line is a hell of a punchline, too.
+That final line is a heck of a punchline, too.

 9. The Friends of Eddie Coyle